arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 now removes fewer documents from a collection in each iteration to give other collections a chance of being cleaned up as well.

-### In-memory cache subsystem

-By default, the in-memory cache subsystem uses up to 95% of its configured memory limit value (as configured by the `--cache.size` startup option).

-Previous versions of ArangoDB effectively used a hard-coded 56% of the configured memory limit value for the cache subsystem.
-From version 3.11.4 on, this is configurable via the `--cache.high-water-multiplier` startup option.
-The default value is `0.56`, so still 56% for the cache subsystem.

-You can increase the multiplier to make the cache subsystem use more memory, but this may overcommit memory because the cache memory reclamation procedure is asynchronous and can run in parallel to other tasks that insert new data.
-In case a deployment's memory usage is already close to the maximum, increasing the multiplier can lead to out-of-memory (OOM) kills.

 ## Client tools

 ### arangodump